LIFE STORY

 Today in Japan I move between Tokyo and Boso, with occasional visits to Latin America.

-But none of this would have been possible if we had not changed the law.
+But none of this would have been possible if we had not been able to persuade Japan to change its laws.